 Super Bowl latency is a particularly hot topic, because it’s the highest profile event of the year.
 Comparing latency, or the delay sports fans see between what happens on the field and when it shows up on their device of choice, remains inconsistent due to the nature of the technology used for live streaming today.

-At Phenix, we’ve been performing our own real time sports latency study for the past several years.
+At Phenix, we're passionate about providing sub-second latency at broadcast scale to sports fans around the globe, so we’ve been performing our own real time sports latency study for the past several years.
 Our Super Bowl latency study averages 200+ data points from fans around the country by measuring the delay sports fans observe from the field of play to an end-user’s device.

 We have people at the game each year so we get an accurate measurement of real-time sports streaming from the field of play to the various cable and over-the-air (OTA) sports broadcasts.
 This year, OTA sports broadcasts averaged 18 seconds behind the field and cable had a 28 second delay sports fans had to tolerate.
 Then we measure the streams from cable and OTA sports broadcasts to a streaming provider.

 This year, we measured real-time sports streaming latency for:

 Our most recent Super Bowl latency study found The FOX Sports mobile app delivered the best results by far, averaging a 23.9 second live streaming delay behind the field of play.
 Unfortunately, the drift for the Fox mobile app averaged 70 seconds - this measurement is taken from the user with the fastest stream to the user with the slowest.

 Interestingly, two of the live streaming platforms closest to the NFL, NFL+ and YouTube (YouTube recently signed a long-term deal with the NFL to stream the Sunday Ticket package), had disappointing results.